DarrylBayliss/Simon-Says-iOS/README.md

 # Simon-Says-iOS

 An iOS App recreating the Simon Says game.
-Uses MediaPipe to run an LLM on device. 📣 🦾
+Uses MediaPipe to run the Gemma 2b LLM on device. 📣 🦾

 # Installation